Silurian hypothesis

 The Silurian hypothesis is a thought experiment which assesses modern science's ability to detect evidence of a prior advanced civilization, perhaps several million years ago.
-The name "Silurian" derives from the eponymous sentient species from the BBC science fiction series Doctor Who, who in the series established an advanced civilization prior to humanity.
+The most probable clues for such a civilization could be carbon, radioactive elements or temperature variation.
+The name "Silurian" derives from the eponymous sapient species from the BBC science fiction series Doctor Who, who in the series established an advanced civilization prior to humanity, though not from the eponymous geological period.